Gina Kremer CannonValuable Experience. Superior Service. Proven Results.

 In 2007, she made the leap to entrepreneur and has been working as a consultant ever since.
 She thinks it’s been an exciting career ride so far and one that has offered many unique experiences – cheering in the pit of an IndyCar race, coordinating interviews at an international gourmet food convention, working the front lines of a BBQ cookoff, observing the inner workings of an embryology laboratory and being in charge of a PR campaign for a non-profit event with Bill Clinton.

 She enjoys working with her own clients (believe it or not, her first client is still a client) as well as collaborating with other agencies and consultants.
 (Curious what her clients have to say about her?
 Read 32 Testimonials regarding her work.)
-She is also a member of the PR Team at Sprocket Communications and she has done consulting work for several other Denver agencies such as Olson Engage, Communications Strategy Group, Vanguard, CreativeXchange Marketing and BRANDcrafted Marketing.
 Her client and PR community relationships have yielded positive business metrics and enduring friendships, both of which she is grateful for.

 In 2017, the first year she ever submitted campaigns to be considered for an award, she won a Gold Pick and two Silver Picks from the Public Relations Society of America for her campaigns around events and observances, community relations and marketing consumer products.
 A Gold Pick is the highest award a campaign can receive at the state PRSA level.
 She also won a Gold Leaf and was chosen as Agency Project of the Year by Colorado Healthcare Communicators.
 Her work has also received a merit award from the Illinois Society for Healthcare Marketing and Public Relations.

-She lives in Denver with her husband and their black lab Lokke.
+She lives in Denver with her husband, two boys, and their black lab, Lokke.
 On the weekends you can find them skiing, cycling or hiking depending on the season.
-She’s also a Colorado Public Radio junkie and Evergreen Member.
-After five years of experimenting in the garden, she is ecstatic her black thumb is finally turning a shade of green!

 What do you like about PR?